To buy your first rifle, that is long-range capable, follow these guidelines. By Pro Tips from Ballistic App

 Shop in Person

 Internet purchases can’t be beaten for convenience.
 But for a rifle?
 You need to have it in hand, literally, to make a buying decision.
-If the gun shop has a shooting range where you can try out the rifle?
-Even better.
+If the gun shop has a shooting range where you can try out the rifle, even better.
+A capable long-range rifle needs to fit perfectly.

 Don’t stop there.
 Much long-range shooting is done from a bench and from the prone position.
 You will need shooting bags or a bipod to try out both positions, but make sure you do so before buying a particular rifle.
 As you did when shouldering the rifle, make sure the action operates smoothly in these two positions, and that you can reach the safety and other controls easily.